 Best Energy Efficient Roofing Materials

-So, now that we know an energy efficient roof is what you should strive for when you’re building a new home or putting on a new roof, let’s take a look at what materials you have to choose from to make your roof energy-efficient.
+So, now that we know an energy-efficient roof is what you should strive for when you’re building a new home or putting on a new roof, let’s take a look at what materials you have to choose from to make your roof energy-efficient.
 Having insulation installed can have a huge impact on heating and cooling bills.

 Your air conditioner won’t have to work as hard to keep your house cool, which means you’re spending less on your energy bills.
 And, while metal is more expensive than other roofing materials, such as asphalt, a metal roof lasts much longer, and provides a higher resale value for your home should you decide to sell in the future.